 The answer lies within us.
-Our emotional makeup or the behavioral tendencies, which are embedded in our thinking.
+Our emotional makeup or behavioral tendencies, which are embedded in our thinking.

 Research reveals the human mind is very capable of consistently misjudging the world.

-We are prone to over-or-under-estimating, being overconfident in our analysis while doubting data contrary to our opinions, using perceptions to create or fill-up what doesn't exist.
+We are prone to over-or-under-estimating, being overconfident in our analysis while doubting data contrary to our opinions, and using perceptions to create or fill-up what doesn't exist.
 Psychologically, our opinions are filtered through our natural biases.

 This is not always a bad thing, e.g., in everyday mundane decision-making or when it's a question of survival.
 But the biases may create a tougher situation for sound decision making when such decisions involve investing, money, time constraints, and emotion.